Jock Perry

-Jock Henry Perry (born 20 May 1997) is an Australian professional basketball player for the Diamond Valley Eagles of the NBL1 South.
+Jock Henry Perry (born 20 May 1997) is an Australian professional basketball player for the Mandurah Magic of the NBL1 West.
 He played college basketball for the Saint Mary's Gaels and the UC Riverside Highlanders.

 Early life and career

 Perry grew up in Seddon, Victoria and came from a tall family, although his height resulted in breaking 13 different bones.
 His level of insulin growth hormone was found to be twice that of a normal person's, and a brain scan revealed a tumour on his pituitary gland.
 A month later, the tumour was removed and found to be benign.
 Perry was a relative latecomer to basketball, though his height provided an advantage.
-He arrived at the Australian Institute of Sport Centre of Excellence in 2013, and sustained knee and hand injuries.
+He arrived at the BA Centre of Excellence in 2013, and sustained knee and hand injuries.
 Perry played against future Saint Mary's teammate Jock Landale once as a teenager, helping to score an upset win.
 In 2016, Perry signed with the Melbourne Tigers of the South East Australian Basketball League.
 He committed to play college basketball at Saint Mary's.